 - Directors of a corporation and members of a society, board, authority, commission or foundation.

-Personal coverage is flexible, and it can be opened and changed at any time.
+Personal coverage is flexible, and once in place, it can be changed at any time.
 It automatically renews every year on December 31.

 Registering for coverage

 To register for personal coverage, you first have to open a WCB-Alberta account.
 Signing up is easy.

 Choosing a coverage amount

 Cost will vary based on the amount of coverage you purchase and the industry you’re in.
 The minimum annual premium on a WCB account is $200.
 It’s important to base the coverage on your actual employment earnings (earnings before tax, CPP and EI deductions).
 This amount will be used to determine the amount you receive if you're hurt at work.
 The compensation rates table below shows the approximate monthly benefit amounts.

 If your income exceeds the maximum earnings covered by WCB ($98,700 in 2018), you may also consider carrying additional private insurance to make up the difference.